 Assessment of the PWD is important in ensuring success with pump therapy.
 The diabetes educator must evaluate the physical and psychological readiness of each pump candidate to assume the responsibilities and challenges of pump therapy.
 There are a number of clinical and lifestyle indicators and desired attributes that should be considered when performing a thorough assessment of whether a person is an appropriate candidate for insulin pump therapy.
-Some private insurance providers and all government based insurers require additional documentation, such as a specific fasting BG and C-peptide levels or antibody results.
+Some private insurance providers and all government based insurers require additional documentation, such as a specific fasting BG and C-peptide levels or antibody results.5

-Clinical Indications for Insulin Pump Use
+Cli inical Indications for Insulin Pump Use

-- Inadequate glycemic control despite optimized multiple daily injection (MDI) therapy
+• Inadequate glycemic control despite optimized multiple daily injection (MDI) therapy

-- High glucose variability
+• High glucose variability

-- Elevated A1C
+• Elevated A1C

-- Recurrent, severe, or unpredictable hypoglycemia
+• Recurrent, severe, or unpredictable hypoglycemia

-- Nocturnal hypoglycemia
+• Nocturnal hypoglycemia

-- Hypoglycemia unawareness
+• Hypoglycemia unawareness

-- Recurrent hyperglycemia
+• Recurrent hyperglycemia

-- Dawn phenomenon
+• Dawn phenomenon

-- Preconception planning
+• Preconception planning

-- Pregnancy
+• Pregnancy

-- Extreme insulin sensitivity
+• Extreme insulin sensitivity

-- Gastroparesis
+• Gastroparesis

-- Early neuropathy or nephropathy
+• Early neuropathy or nephropathy

-- Renal transplantation
+• Renal transplantation

-Lifestyle Indications
+Lif festyle Indications

-- Erratic schedule
+• Erratic schedule

-- Varied work shifts
+• Varied work shifts

-- Frequent travel
+• Frequent travel

-- Desire for flexibility
+• Desire for flexibility

-- Inconvenience of multiple daily injections (MDI)
+• Inconvenience of multiple daily injections (MDI)

-Desired\ Attributes of a Pump Candidate (and/or parent(s) of pump candidate)
+De esired Attributes of a Pump Candidate (and/or parent(s) of pump candidate)

-- Motivation to succeed, as pump therapy requires readiness, preparedness, and time investment before and during initiation. - Realistic expectations of the capabilities of pump therapy. - Demonstration of independent diabetes management and knowledge of the basics of diabetes education, including all topics listed in the National Standards for Diabetes Self-Management Education and Support. - Ability to problem-solve potential challenges with pump or infusion set malfunctions and how to maintain continuous insulin care in those circumstances - Ability to accept and deal with challenges that arise; and should check blood glucose a minimum of four times a day and stay in frequent contact with their healthcare provider. , - Capacity to learn, practice, and understand insulin pump therapy parameters such as insulinto-carbohydrate ratios (ICR), correction or sensitivity factors (CF), and the application of the parameters to determine appropriate insulin dosing in response to nutritional intake, hypoglycemia, hyperglycemia, stress, exercise, and other personal parameters.
+• Motivation to succeed, as pump therapy requires readiness, preparedness, and time investment before and during initiation.

+• Realistic expectations of the capabilities of pump therapy.

+Demonstration of independent diabetes management and knowledge of the basics of diabetes

+- Demonstration of independent diabetes management and knowledge of the basics of diabetes education, including all topics listed in the National Standards for Diabetes Self-Management Education and Support.6 - Ability to problem-solve potential challenges with pump or infusion set malfunctions and how to maintain continuous insulin care in those circumstances - Ability to accept and deal with challenges that arise; and should check blood glucose a minimum of four times a day and stay in frequent contact with their healthcare provider.
+7, 11 - Capacity to learn, practice, and understand insulin pump therapy parameters such as insulinto-carbohydrate ratios (ICR), correction or sensitivity factors (CF), and the application of the parameters to determine appropriate insulin dosing in response to nutritional intake, hypoglycemia, hyperglycemia, stress, exercise, and other personal parameters.

-- Physical ability to view the pump screen and hear the alarms; dexterity to insert or charge the pump battery, fill and replace the insulin cartridge/reservoir in the pump; insert an infusion set; wear the pump; and perform the technical functions. - Emotional stability and adequate emotional support from family or significant others. - Parents and caretakers must have a thorough understanding of pump therapy and willingness to spend the time needed to work with their child and healthcare professionals, when applicable. - Patience and willingness to work with healthcare provider during the time of pre-pump training and initiation, when appropriate basal rates, insulin-to-carbohydrate ratios, and correction (sensitivity) factors are being determined. - Adequate insurance benefits or personal resources to afford the cost of the pump and necessary supplies.
+- Physical ability to view the pump screen and hear the alarms; dexterity to insert or charge the pump battery, fill and replace the insulin cartridge/reservoir in the pump; insert an infusion set; wear the pump; and perform the technical functions.5 - Emotional stability and adequate emotional support from family or significant others. - Parents and caretakers must have a thorough understanding of pump therapy and willingness to spend the time needed to work with their child and healthcare professionals, when applicable. - Patience and willingness to work with healthcare provider during the time of pre-pump training and initiation, when appropriate basal rates, insulin-to-carbohydrate ratios, and correction (sensitivity) factors are being determined. - Adequate insurance benefits or personal resources to afford the cost of the pump and necessary supplies.

-\Although these attributes are desired, they are not "requirements" for pump use.
+Although these attributes are desired, they are not "requirements" for pump use.
 Diabetes educators are uniquely qualified to assist patients in overcoming limitations or deficits to achieve optimal outcomes.